nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 Put another way, I literally can't write a function that does sneaky stuff without declaring it upfront.
 This is because the type system forces honesty through lifetimes and ownership rules.

 I learned to design functions so that reading the signature tells me almost everything about what they do.
 The Result type forces explicit error handling and makes failure part of the type signature.
-Comments are hardly necessary anymore---the type system does the documenting.
+Comments are hardly necessary anymore as the type system does the documenting.

 For me, JavaDoc-style comments became largely unnecessary.
 Instead of: